michaelxwang/michaelxwang.github.io/cat/tax/_posts/2022-12-31-tax-check-list.md

 The itemized deduction items:

 - Mortgage and home equity interests [Form 1098](https://www.irs.gov/pub/irs-pdf/f1098.pdf).
+If the borrowed amount exceeds 750K, please provide the ending principal balance if not on the form 1098 already (the beginning balance and loan starting date should be on the form).
+For mortgage loans with uneven payments, please provide the average balance by adding the outstanding balance of a debt on each month during the taxable year that the debt is secured by a qualified residence, and dividing the sum by the number of months during the taxable year that the residence is a qualified residence, per [Reg §1.163-10T](https://www.law.cornell.edu/cfr/text/26/1.163-10T).
 - [Closing document][closing doc] if you bought or refinanced your home in current year.
 - Real Estate Tax, most likely on [Form 1098](https://www.irs.gov/pub/irs-pdf/f1098.pdf) as well.
 - Energy property based on manufacturer's certification document.